rootkovska/rootkovska.github.io/_posts/2017-04-26-qubes-compromise-recovery.md

 anti-exploitation technology could significantly change this landscape.
-These approaches, while admittedly effective in many situations, especially against memory-corruption-based vulnerabilities, cannot address other broad categories of software vulnerabilities, such as e.g. security bugs in application logic, nor stop malicious (or compromised) vendors from building backdoors intentionally into their software.
+These approaches, while admittedly effective in many situations, especially against memory-corruption-based vulnerabilities, cannot address other broad categories of software vulnerabilities, such as security bugs in application logic, nor stop malicious (or compromised) vendors from building backdoors intentionally into their software.